-Running takes your body to the limit of its endurance capabilities, and then takes it even further.
+Running takes your body to the limit of its endurance capabilities and then takes it even further.
 Of course, that means that once you’re out there on the path, you need enough energy in reserve to keep pushing those limits.
-The right supplements can help.
+The right running supplements can help.

 Supplements for runners give your body what it needs to keep going mile after mile, hour after hour.
 By focusing on nutrition for endurance, you can run confident in the knowledge that you’re putting the most into your workout, and getting the most out of it.

-Take a look at our quick guide to supplements for runners, and see which endurance supplement options you should be incorporating into you diet.
+Take a look at our quick guide to essential supplements for runners, and see which endurance supplement options you should be incorporating into your diet and training plans.

 If you’re running regularly, you may actually be burning calories faster than you can take them in.
 And while that may sound like the exact opposite of a problem if you’re trying to lose weight, the truth is that when the body needs energy, it’s not always discriminating about where it gets it — breaking down muscle tissue rather than focusing on fat reserves.
-Branched chain amino acids (BCAAs) help offset this muscle loss, while promoting protein synthesis (muscle growth) throughout the body.
-Additionally, BCAAs have been shown to be effective endurance supplement options, staving off fatigue in athletes.
+Branched chain amino acids (BCAAs) help offset this muscle loss while promoting protein synthesis (muscle growth) throughout the body.
+BCAAs have been shown to be effective endurance supplement options, staving off fatigue in athletes.
 Additionally, BCAAs also reduce muscle soreness and speed up muscle recovery.
 Runners who take BCAAs promote the building of lean muscle mass.

 Another way to offset muscle loss through supplementation is by incorporating whey protein into your diet.
 Whey protein (particularly hydrolyzed whey protein) is absorbed directly into strained muscle tissues, almost entirely circumventing the digestive process, and put to work repairing and strengthening.
 Drinking whey protein causes an increase in blood amino acids including BCAA’s and promotes muscle recovery and the building of lean muscle mass.
 It is recommended to consume a serving of whey protein in the morning for runners in order to keep their body on its muscle building trajectory.
 Protein is the building block of muscle tissue, so make sure to have enough in your system to keep your muscles happy while you run.

-Vitamins play a key role in nutrition, but they are also an part of nutrition for endurance.
+Vitamins play a key role in nutrition and running supplements, but they are also a part of nutrition for endurance.
 Vitamins C and E are antioxidants that fight free radical damage, delaying muscle fatigue (while also fighting muscle damage and promoting cardiovascular health).
 Vitamin B-12 combats fatigue and weakness, while also helping runners make more efficient use of other vital nutrients.
 Vitamin D3 is essential for maintaining healthy bones.
 Additionally, Vitamin D3 plays a key role in a number of processes that are key for optimal athletic performance - muscle contraction, nerve stimulation, immune system, and improved anti-inflammatory response.
 An effective multivitamin will help you maintain your endurance levels and your muscle health while you run.

 Although it’s not much use as an endurance supplement, glutamine does play a key role in runner health.
 This is because running (or any other endurance exercise) has a way of depleting glutamine levels in muscles and in the blood stream.
 As glutamine acts as fuel for immune cells, when those levels get too low, the immune system can’t function optimally.
 Simply put, if you’re not getting extra glutamine, you risk getting sick.

-L-Carnitine is a popular weight loss supplement that also has a honored place among supplements for runners.
+L-Carnitine is a popular weight loss supplement that also has an honored place among supplements for runners endurance.
 This is because L-Carnitine burns fat so effectively that it provides runners with a boost of additional energy, while also protecting muscle from being broken down.
-Runners who use L-Carnitine thus enjoy better endurance and improved muscle growth.
+Runners who use L-Carnitine thus enjoy better endurance and improved lean muscle growth.